rails/rails/guides/source/active_support_instrumentation.md

 Adding your own events is easy as well. `ActiveSupport::Notifications` will take care of all the heavy lifting for you.
 Simply call `instrument` with a `name`, `payload` and a block.
 The notification will be sent after the block returns. `ActiveSupport` will generate the start and end times as well as the unique ID.
-All data passed into the `insturment` call will make it into the payload.
+All data passed into the `instrument` call will make it into the payload.

 Here's an example: